 The top 3 insurances with the highest proportion is voluntary automobile insurance, compulsory automobile liability insurance, accident insurance in term of retained business.
-The voluntary automobile insurance which has the highest proportion accounts for 64.30% and 63.53% for 2021 and 2020, respectively.
+The voluntary automobile insurance which has the highest proportion accounts for 63.23% and 64.30% for the years ended December 31, 2022 and 2021, respectively.
 The Company assesses the possibility of accumulated loss in order to arrange the contracts of reinsuring to diversify the risk.
 Therefore, there is no the situation of risk concentration.